 Note: The connection with the IBM download site always uses TLS/SSL, independent of the connection between the workstation and z/VM.

-z/VM internet connectivity
+Verifying z/VM internet connectivity

 The direct-to-host mode requires that your z/VM system can connect to the IBM download site.
-Your network policy might only allow that through a proxy gateway or a different TCP/IP stack.